-How to Give Two Weeks Notice: “I quit!”
+How to Give Two Weeks Notice: “I Quit!”

+Here’s how to give two weeks notice.
 Let’s start with why impulsively quitting is a terrible idea.
 You will no longer have an income.
 Beyond this you will have ruined your work reputation with your boss and all the co-workers you will be leaving in the lurch.
 All these people are contacts you may need down the road as you develop your career who now may not be willing to help you.

 So what do you do if you really do want to leave your job?
 You search for another of course.
 This search may require a certain amount of stealth on your part, such as using your lunch break or vacation time to interview.
 After all, you don’t want to tip off your boss that you’re looking before you’ve found a new job.
 But eventually you will find something that meets your needs and you will receive an offer from a new employer.
 Congratulations!

-Now That I Have Someplace To Go Can I Indulge That Job Quitting Fantasy?
+Now That I Have Someplace to Go Can I Indulge That Job Quitting Fantasy?

 No, sorry, still not a good idea in most cases.
 Although it is certainly your right to leave your job whenever you wish, there is still that matter of your professional reputation and the burden placed on your co-workers.
 Especially if you plan to stay in the same or a related field, you will run into these people again and your hasty departure will leave a lasting impression.
 What if, for example, your new job turns out to be a disaster?
 Or worse, what if one of your current co-workers launches a cool new start-up sometime down the road that you would love to be part of, but you’re unwanted because they see you as a quitter?

-In addition to your professional reputation there may be a financial penalty to you if you quit on the spot.
+In addition to your professional reputation, there may be a financial penalty to you if you quit on the spot.
 You will want to check your employee handbook on this one.
 In some cases you will be forfeiting educational benefits, vacation time or bonus pay if you quit without following an established procedure.

-For this reason, it is best for all to “give notice”, in other words to announce you are leaving and the date of your departure.
+For this reason, it is best for all to “give notice,” in other words to announce you are leaving and the date of your departure.
 Although there is no hard and fast rule for how long your notice period must be, the standard length is two weeks.
 (Again, check your hand-book to see if your employer requires a different length of notice.)

 How to Give Two Weeks Notice